DiarmuidHenry/Project-02/README.md

 ### Website Objective

-To createa a website where a user/users can easily play Rock Paper Scissors Lizard Spock online.
+- To createa a website where a user/users can easily play Rock Paper Scissors Lizard Spock online.
 The page should be clear, uncluttered, uncomplicated, and there should be no doubt as to what the purpose of the page is.
 Instructions should be available for those who need them, and the flow of the game should be prompted clearly and obviously to the user/s.

 Simple, clear icons and a straightforward colour scheme will help the user to focus on the game and will avoid distractions during gameplay.

 ### Key Features

-The *Home* page will include an *Instructions* dropdown text box, instructing those who are unfamiliar with the game on how the game works, as well as the website.
+- The *Home* page will include an *Instructions* dropdown text box, instructing those who are unfamiliar with the game on how the game works, as well as the website.

-There will be a *Play against the computer* option where a user can play against a computer whose choices are randomly generated.
+- There will be a *Play against the computer* option where a user can play against a computer whose choices are randomly generated.

-There will also be a *Play against a friend* option, where 2 users - using the same device - can play against each other, without being able to see what the other person has chosen.
+- -There will also be a *Play against a friend* option, where 2 users - using the same device - can play against each other, without being able to see what the other person has chosen.

 ## Potential Users